 - University of Minnesota Extension Food Safety website

-- The Minneapolis Park and Recreation Board offers food-related classes year round.
+- The Minneapolis Park and Recreation Board offers food-related classes.
 Find out about classes near you on the MPRB events calendar.

 Minnesota Cottage Food Law (The "Pickle Bill")

 - Minnesota's Cottage Food Law (The "Pickle Bill") allows an individual who prepares non-potentially hazardous foods in an unlicensed kitchen to sell products from the home, at farmers markets, community events, or on the internet.